 Goal Setting is a Transformative Act

 Setting goals with students is more than just a strategy; it’s a transformative act that can ignite their potential and reshape their educational journey.
 When we empower students to take charge of their learning through goal setting, we’re handing them the keys to their future, allowing them to become the architects of their own success.
-Connecting this practice to Dr. Gholdy Mohammad’s powerful equity framework (2020) ensures that students’ goals are not just academic checkpoints, but deeply personal milestones that resonate with their identities and aspirations.
+Connecting this practice to Dr. Gholdy Muhammad’s powerful equity framework (2020) ensures that students’ goals are not just academic checkpoints, but deeply personal milestones that resonate with their identities and aspirations.

 Here are five different activities to support students in developing goals or learning pursuits: